satyasgit2025/Terraform-Zero-To-Hero/Prerequisites/Terraform Commands.md

 ```
 terraform validate
 ```
-##Confirms there are no syntax/config errors.
+##Confirms there are no syntax/config errors & End Msg will be like "Success!
+The configuration is valid".

 ##Preview the plan: